taranix81/cafe-core/cafe-beans/README.md

 - **Configuration File Support**: Load values from `application.properties` or YAML automatically.
 - **Lightweight**: No heavy dependencies or XML configuration required.
 - **Extensible**: Create custom annotations and providers.
+- **Customizable Application Engine:** The `CafeApplication` class is a stub meant to be extended.
+Users define their own application logic by overriding its methods.
+- **Flexible Configuration:** Each extension of `CafeApplication` can be initialized with a different root configuration class (annotated with `@CafeApplication`), allowing easy reuse and modular configuration for different environments or application modes.
+- **Custom Injection Mechanisms:** Easily extend the framework by creating your own injection logic.
+Cafe-Beans provides a set of resolvers for different class elements—such as constructors, fields, and methods—allowing advanced users to implement custom dependency resolution strategies.
 ---

 ## Installation